SARS-CoV-2 testing: automation of high-throughput qPCR and COVID-seq

 We have heard time and time again that expanding COVID-19 testing capacity is integral for ending the current global health crisis.
 As the demand for testing grew, reagent supplies dwindled for the standard qPCR test.
 This led to innovation in miniaturising the assay to stretch reagent stores and the emergence of new assays to detect the presence of SARS-CoV-2.

-In this webinar, we will explore the various methods of COVID-19 testing: qPCR, COVID-seq, antigen and antibody detection, and others.
+In this on-demand webinar, we explore the various methods of COVID-19 testing: qPCR, COVID-seq, antigen and antibody detection, and others.
 Coupling these assays with low volume, high speed automation has made great strides toward achieving the high-throughput testing essential to ending this pandemic.

 Learning outcomes of this webinar: